fdavies93/magic-demo/README.md

 * Writing I/O for web hosted version.

 ## Current Priorities - Game.py
-* Implementing exit-type objects which other objects can "go" to in order to change their current location.
 * Implementing basic combat between actors using a stat system.
 * Implementing a basic inventory and item system.